PortsMaster/PortMaster-GUI/ANNOUNCEMENT.md

 # New PortMaster Installer

-We've simplified the installation process with a self-contained PortMaster installer, which is itself a basic port.
-This installer will self-extract and place all the necessary files in the right locations to ensure a hassle-free installation on any known CFW.
+We have simplified the installation process with a self-contained PortMaster installer, which is itself a basic port.
+This installer will self-extract and place all the necessary files in the right locations to ensure a hassle-free installation on any known Custom Firmware (CFW).
 Installing PortMaster is now a straightforward two-step process, and it also includes fixes for JELOS and its version of PortMaster.

 # Brand New Website and Wiki